awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 # Getting Started with AWS CodeStar<a name="getting-started"></a>

 In this walkthrough, you'll use AWS CodeStar to create a web application\.
 This project includes sample code in a source repository, a continuous deployment toolchain, and a project dashboard where you can view and monitor your project\.

 By following the steps, you will:
 + Create a project in AWS CodeStar\.
 + Explore the project\.
 + Commit a code change\.
 + See your code change deployed automatically\.
 + Add other people to work on your project\.
 + Clean up project resources when they're no longer needed\.

 **Note**
 If you haven't already, complete the steps in [Setting Up AWS CodeStar](setting-up.md) before you start this walkthrough, including [Step 2: Create the AWS CodeStar Service Role](setting-up.md#setting-up-create-service-role) while logged in with an account that is an administrative user in IAM\.
 To create a project, you must sign in to the AWS Management Console using an IAM user that has the **AWSCodeStarFullAccess** policy\.

+**Topics**
 + [Step 1: Create an AWS CodeStar Project](#getting-started-create)
 + [Step 2: Add Display Information for Your AWS CodeStar User Profile](#getting-started-add-owner)
 + [Step 3: View Your Project](#getting-started-view)